-The intention would be that the employee would only pay the subscription price when he has funds to do so (in practice this would often mean that the shares were not paid for until the company was sold, when the subscription price would be settled using the employee’s share of the sale proceeds).
+The intention would be that the employee would only pay the subscription price when they have funds to do so (in practice this would often mean that the shares were not paid for until the company was sold, when the subscription price would be settled using the employee’s share of the sale proceeds).

 Any class of shares can be used for this type of planning.
-However some employers prefer to create a special class of shares; for example a new class of shares with limited voting rights or dividend rights and including provisions that would require an employee to sell back the shares if he stopped working for the company.
+However some employers prefer to create a special class of shares, for example, a new class of shares with limited voting rights or dividend rights and including provisions that would require an employee to sell back the shares if they stopped working for the company.

-Also, in certain circumstances this ongoing loan charge will not affect the employee.
+In certain circumstances this ongoing loan charge will not affect the employee.
 The outstanding acquisition price will not be subject to tax as an interest free loan if it is less than £10,000 (assuming the employees have no other employee loans).
-In addition outstanding amounts above £10,000 may not be subject to tax if the company is a so-called “close company” for tax purposes and the individual works in the “actual management or conduct” of the company, or he owns at least 5% of the shares in the company, as a tax relief is usually available in such circumstances.
+Additionally, outstanding amounts above £10,000 may not be subject to tax if the company is a so-called “close company” for tax purposes, and the individual works in the “actual management or conduct” of the company, or they own at least 5% of the shares in the company, as a tax relief is usually available in such circumstances.